-Editor’s Note: This story appeared in the April 1960 issue of Western Horseman.
+Editor’s Note: This story first appeared in the June 1987 issue of Western Horseman.

 Tom and Tad Knowles, who own and operate Wildflower Saddles & Tack in Elizabeth, Colorado, have proven valuable resources for how-to tack-repair features.
 Here, Tad uses a saddle string to replace a broken connector strap between the front and back cinches.

 Maybe you have a saddle that you consider the perfect ride – with one exception.
 There's no rope strap on the swells, and you like packing a rope when you're horseback.
 It doesn't matter if you work, compete or play with your rope, as long as it's handy on your saddle.

 Thanks to all that hay twine, the stable’s garbage bin needs to be emptied again.
 But wait, why throw away something that saves time and money?
 Tuck that twine over in the corner where it can easily be reached.
 It’ll come in handy in the near future.